dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

 ## About this Boilerplate

 Many developer find it hard to use the following packages all together.
-For me it took so long fix all after watching and reading so many broken and incomplete tutorials.
-This boilerplate use uuid as primary key for all models instead auto-increment id.
-It has integeration with spatie-permissions and example can be seen in seeders.Filemanagement is an important task and unisharip/filemanager is a free a reknowned filemanage.
-It has a demo link on the homepage.
+It gives you a lot for starting a new project by having three important packages pre-installed and configured .
+Firstly, this boilerplate uses uuid as primary key for all models instead auto-increment id.
+Secondly, it has integeration with spatie-permissions and example can be seen in seeders.
+Thirdly, it has pre-configured  unisharip/filemanager with CKEditor, TinyMCE and other editors examples is a free a reknowned filemanage.
+Finally, It has a demo link on the homepage.

-## What is different
+## What is different?
 - Default models to UUID as primary key auto-creation
-- Extended Models from Spatie with UUID examples
+- Extended models from Spatie with UUID examples
-- Migrations with UUID as primary key
+- Dataabase migrations with UUID as primary key
 - Seeders for Spatie, Permissions, Roles, Users
-- using server type of set up root folder public_html instead of public with "php artisan storage:link" configuration
+- Using server type of set up for root directory public_html instead of public with "php artisan storage:link" configuration
 - Working demo of Unisharp file manager with pdf and other type documents